Pictured: Magnus Carlsen

 - Marky takes a deep look into the world of chess to find out where the value lies.

-There’s been a prop bet sitting in the entertainment section at Bovada for months now, and it’s time to finally tackle it … the World Chess Championship.
+There’s been a prop bet sitting in the entertainment section months now, and it’s time to finally tackle it … the World Chess Championship.

 The World Chess Championship occurs every two years, and this year, reigning champ Magnus Carlsen will be looking to retain his title (belt?) vs. Fabiano Caruana.